Loans on Van Cleef & Arpels Watches

 • Reclaim you luxury watch after your loan has been repaid in full with interest

-How much is my Van Cleef & Arpels watch worth?
+How much is my Van Cleef & Arpels watch worth for a loan?

 The beauty of luxury watches is that they tend to retain their value at auction – and Van Cleef & Arpels is no exception.
 In 2018, a limited edition piece by the firm entitled “Fortuna Faerie” sold for £39,000 at Sotheby’s.
 The Le Jardin series of one-of-a-kind luxury watches each feature gem-set covers boasting white diamonds, mint tourmalines, blue sapphires and spessartite garnets.
 Each individual watch in the Le Jardin series took over 2,900 hours to manufacture, and the cheapest has a starting price of £80,000.